Ryan-Kiachian/Ryan-Kiachian.github.io/Projects/AirfoilDesign.md

   - Additional velocities: 4.53 m/s and 5.03 m/s (limited by power outage)
 - Power vs RPM curve was measured by sweeping torque and calculating power output

-> ⚠️ A campus-wide power outage limited our ability to collect multiple runs
+> ⚠️ A building power outage limited our ability to collect multiple runs

 ---